geekychef

 • Fruit Liqueurs

 • Syrups: Many fruit liqueurs can be substituted with similarly flavored syrups.
 For instance, raspberry liqueur can be substituted with raspberry syrup and coconut rum with coconut syrup.
 Depending on the potency of the syrup, you may need to use slightly less syrup than liqueur.
 You may also need to use food coloring to achieve the same bright colors.
-For instance, if your melon syrup is clear, you may need to add some green food coloring to the syrup or directly to the drink.
+For instance, if your melon syrup is clear, you may need to add some green food coloring to the syrup or directly to the drink to get the same color as melon liqueur.

 • Blue Curacao and Triple Sec

 • Blue Curacao: This is an orange flavored liqueur.
-There are non-alcoholic blue curacao syrups on the market, or you can buy a clear orange syrup and add blue food coloring.
+There are many non-alcoholic blue curacao syrups on the market nowadays, or you can buy a clear orange syrup and add blue food coloring.

 • Triple Sec: Triple Sec is an orange flavored liqueur.
 You can use a clear orange flavored syrup instead.